 As a Strength & Conditioning Coach who applies rehab and performance methods here in Dubai Marina, I’m often asked this: “how much should I be lifting and how much should I go heavier?”

 I have 3 answers for this:

-If you are new to an exercise: then be sure to lift a weight where you can complete at least 10 very well controlled reps.
+If you are new to an exercise: be sure to lift a weight where you can complete at least 10 very well controlled reps.
 These are reps where you are in complete control and able to inhale before you complete the hard part of the exercise / eccentric phase and exhale on the hard part of the exercises / concentric phase.
 This is a safe and good start.
 Always focus on your ‘power unit’, this is the area from your knees, hips, core and lower back.
 If you can lift any weight, including weights above your head while maintaining a rigged and tight ‘power unit’ then you are in complete control and can easily know when a weight is too much for you to handle.

 Everyone should do a max strength test to be 100 % sure: We all have different abilities on different exercises.
 No one is the same – so knowing the exact weight that you are lifting at a given rep range is a MUST to track your progression and see how much heavier you can go while maintaining a good and controlled form.
 I would propose a strength test for all power and strength exercises – Bench press, Back squat and Deadlifts as well as an over head strict press.
 Establishing a solid max strength test in a well controlled environment with a well experienced Strength and Conditioning Coach is the best way to establish your true max lifts and plot down the ideal training weight you need to use to train on to get the best gains in any program.